alphagov/govuk-import-export-prototype/start/choosing-export-market-ukti.markdown

 ---
 {% contentfor intro %}

-Get advice and support from UK Trade & Investment (UKTI) to grow your business overseas.
+Get advice and support from UK Trade and Investment (UKTI) to grow your business overseas.
 UKTI can help you:

 - get started with international trade
-- assess and develop your export capability
+- develop your skills to make your exporting business a success
 - carry out research on potential export markets
 - develop an international communications strategy
-- develop and implement an international online strategy
 - manage the language and cultural aspects of exporting

 {% endcontentfor %}